+Did you know that babies under six months possess a skill that very few, if any, adults are capable of?
 No, it’s not sucking their toes . . . babies are capable of distinguishing every single sound pattern of every single language on the planet!
 They truly are born citizens of the world.
-The language centers of babies’ brains are so prime for new language that they are receptive to every single possible sound.
-As babies get closer to twelve months and start to hone in on their own native language, they begin to lose this uncanny ability to discriminate the tiny phonetic contrasts of all languages.
+The language centers of babies’ brains are primed for new language.
+Babies are receptive to every single possible sound.
+As they get closer to twelve months and start to hone in on their own native language, they begin to lose this uncanny ability to discriminate the tiny phonetic contrasts of all languages.

 Sadly, in America, there is somewhat of a stigma with some languages.
-Parents have the capacity to teach their children a second language but they only speak English to their children for fear of having their children unable to speak English in a predominantly English-speaking society.
-These parents can rest assured that their child will be able to learn English along with the second language.
+Parents have the capacity to teach their children a second language but only speak English to their children for fear of having their children unable to speak English in a predominantly English-speaking society.
+These parents can rest assured that their child will learn English along with the second language.
 It may take a little bit longer to learn two languages, but because babies’ brains are so prime for language acquisition, they will master the languages much faster than an adult or teenager could.

 Parents who speak Spanish or Native American tribal languages, for example, could be giving their children a huge gift by exposing them to this second language from a very young age.
-Unfortunately, most American children do not learn a second language until they are in seventh or eighth grade and by this point, their brains are simply not as receptive as they would have been as before age five.
+Unfortunately, most American children do not learn a second language until they are in seventh or eighth grade, and by this point, their brains are simply not as receptive as they would have been before age five.

-If you are fortunate enough to know a second language, speak it to your baby every day.
+There are many benefits of bilingual babies so if you are fortunate enough to know a second language, speak it to your baby every day.
 Encourage your baby to speak in the second language by saying, “What color is this flower?
 Now tell me in Spanish.”
 Babies pick up languages very quickly and are much better off for it!